rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 # Metasploit Development Environment

-The Metasploit Framework is a pretty complex hunk of software, at least according to [Ohloh](http://www.ohloh.net/p/metasploit).
-So, getting started with development can be daunting even for veteran exploit developers.
-This page attempts to demystify the process of setting up your Metasploit development environment to submitting a "pull request" to get your exploit into the standard distribution.

-This documentation assumes you're on some recent version of Ubuntu Linux.
+We assume that you're on some recent version of Ubuntu Linux.
 If not, then you're going to be on your own on how to get all your dependencies lined up .
 If you've successfully set up a development environment on something non-Ubuntu, and you'd like to share, let us know and we'll link to your tutorial from here.

-Note that Backtrack Linux is not very suitable as a development environment, and you will run into missing upstream packages.
+Please note that Backtrack Linux is not very suitable as a development environment, and you will run into missing upstream packages.
 It's a great place to use Metasploit, but not so great for hacking on it directly.

 Throughout this documentation, we'll be using the example user of "Fakey McFakepants," who has the e-mail address of "mcfakepants@packetfu.com" and a login username of "fakey."